 Bono once said before playing the song “This is a song Charles Manson stole from The Beatles, well we’re stealin’ it back.”
 Charles Manson did, in fact, hijack the song from the Beatles.
 The song is about an amusement park attraction (not a coded message to Charlie).
 A “Helter Skelter” is an amusement ride popularized mostly in the U.K. with a slide built in a spiral around a high tower.
-Paul McCartney read an interview with Pete Townshend saying that the Who just recorded the loudest, rawest and dirtiest song ever…well it was “I Can See For Miles.”
+Paul McCartney read an interview with Pete Townshend saying that the Who just recorded the loudest, rawest and dirtiest song ever…it was “I Can See For Miles.”
 A great song… but not what Townshend described it as exactly…

 Paul then started to write a song that fit that description and went above it.
 Helter Skelter was recorded with all four Beatles in studio two with their amps on 11.
 It’s a great brutal hard rock song.
-It is one of the rawest songs ever released by a well-known band at that time.
+It was one of the rawest songs ever released by a well-known band at that time.
 If I hear someone call the Beatles only a pop band…I just point them to this song.
-Covers of this song range from Motley Crue who despite their image their version sounds like a light pop song compared to this, Pat Benatar version is not up to this one…U2’s version tries but no version gets close to the Beatles version in rawness.
+Covers of this song range from Motley Crue who despite their image their version sounds light compared to this, Pat Benatar version is not up to this one…U2’s version tries but no version gets close to the Beatles version in rawness.
 Some credit this song as one of the inspirations of Heavy Metal…

 This song fits great on the White Album.
 The album is the most diverse the Beatles ever made.
 On the same album, you have Helter Skelter, Rocky Racoon, Sexy Sadie, Honey Pie, Back In The USSR, Blackbird, While My Guitar Gently Weeps, Revolution Nine and many more.

 When I get to the bottom I go back to the top of the slide

 Where I stop and I turn and I go for a ride